sergdort/CleanArchitectureRxSwift/README.md

 ###Example

-The example app is Post/TODOs app which use `Realm` and `CoreData` at the same time as a prove of concept
+The example app is Post/TODOs app which uses `Realm` and `CoreData` at the same time as a proof of concept.

 | CoreData | Realm |
 | -------- | ----- |